 Alabama: Gulf Shores

 It still feels like summertime at the beach in Gulf Shores and Orange Beach, Alabama, on Labor Day, but the kids have been back in school for weeks, so the beaches are less crowded.
 It’s also a fun time to see volunteers protecting sea turtle nests—and possibly even get the opportunity to see them hatch!
 Opened in 2018, the Lodge at Gulf State Park, a Hilton Hotel, is right on the beach and eco-friendly.
-Learn these Labor Day facts you never knew.

 Alaska: Denali National Park